Node-RED Library to Wire Telemetry Data

 Using Node-RED Library to Wire Telemetry Data from IoT Devices to the Cloud

 Billions of internet-connected devices are deployed annually around the world.
-As they are interacting with each other, they produce mountains of real-time data that bring valuable insights to businesses.
+As they interact with each other, they produce mountains of real-time data that bring valuable insights to businesses.
 But how can you get the most out of these data flows?
 Consider using the Node-RED Library.

-The massive data streams that are produced by IoT devices can be efficiently processed using flow-based programming.
-This approach allows for the interconnection of multiple IoT devices, creating a flow between them, and thus the ability to exchange data across predefined connections and networks.
+Based on years of experience delivering IoT development services, we can say that the massive data streams that are produced by IoT devices can be efficiently processed using flow-based programming.
+This approach allows for the interconnection of multiple IoT devices, creating a flow between them and, thus, the ability to exchange data across predefined connections and networks.

-Thanks to the capabilities of the cloud, this approach can facilitate the processing of deep real-time telemetry data pools.
-Such a solution can be especially useful in asset-intensive industries such as logistics and transportation, automotive, agriculture, utilities, oil, gas and manufacturing.
+Thanks to the capabilities of cloud technologies, this approach can facilitate the processing of deep real-time telemetry data pools.
+Such a solution can be especially useful in asset-intensive industries such as logistics and transportation, automotive, agriculture, utilities, oil, gas, and manufacturing.

 How to use the Node-RED library for building telemetry data flows